By Wariya I.

 Bourdain’s Other Show (s): A Cook’s Tour (2002 – 2003), Anthony Bourdain: No Reservations (2005 – 2012) and The Layover (2011 – 2013)

 What is it: Do you remember, when Obama sat with Bourdain in a street food restaurant in Vietnam?
-Yeah, that’s an episode from Bourdain’s Parts Unknown on CNN.
+Yeah, that’s an episode from Bourdain’s Parts Unknown, one of Bourdain’s many foodies shows, on CNN.
 It was first released on 14th April 2013 and the series’ finale aired on 11th November 2018.
 The show won 12 Primetime Emmy Awards out of 31 nominations in 2013 as well as Peabody Award.
 Bourdain takes you to lesser-known areas of the world to celebrate diverse cultures through culinary and dining rituals.

 Why watch it: Oh c’mon, It’s Anthony Bourdain for heaven’s sake!
 It’s always about a passion to learn about local ingredients, cooking techniques and bridging cultures through our screens.